 The biggest change occurred in 2013, when Shimano introduced 11-speed rear shifting, requiring 1.8mm of length to be added to the existing Hyperglide design.
-New 11-speed wheels are backwards compatible to 9 and 10-speed, but the reverse isn’t always true depending on your hub manufacturer.
+New 11-speed wheels are backward compatible with 9 and 10-speed, but the reverse isn’t always true depending on your hub manufacturer.
 Read: Your old wheels might not work with the newest drivetrains.
 But by “old”, we mean anything more than 5 years old.
 Since then, most hub and wheel manufacturers have built around the 11-speed dimensions.

 SRAM offers cassettes using both the Shimano HG 11-speed standard, and their own XD and XDR systems – which allow for a 10-tooth small cog (the HG freehub is limited to an 11-tooth cog).
 XD was originally introduced for single chainring mountain bike drivetrains, while XDR is slightly longer to match the length of the longer 11-speed Shimano HG road freehub (and offers compatibility with the latest 12-speed systems).
 With the popularity of single chainring drivetrains for gravel, it’s time to get familiar with SRAM XD/XDR if you aren’t already.